 It is believed the Logan Sapphire rock was acquired from a maharajah in India by Sir Ellice Victor Sassoon, 3rd Baronet of Bombay.
 At some point in time, it became the possession of American statesman and World War I veteran Colonel Meyer Robert Guggenheim of the prominent Guggenheim mining family.
 In the early 1950s, the Colonel gave the sapphire to his wife, Rebecca Pollard, as a Christmas gift.
-She kept the sapphire after Guggenheim died and she remarried John A. Logan, from which the stone's name derives.
+She kept the sapphire after Guggenheim died, and she remarried John A. Logan, from which the stone's name derives.
 In 1960, Mrs. Logan donated the sapphire to the Smithsonian Museum, where it can now be seen in the Gem Hall, along with the Mackay Emerald.

 4. The Aurora Australis Opal

 Discovered in 1938 approximately six meters from the surface in the remains of what was once a seabed, the back of the opal actually bears the impression of a starfish!
 The extraordinary range of color, from deep reds and blues to intense greens and yellows, is second-to-none.
 Valued at $1 million dollars, the jewel was cut from a 12-ounce (1,860-carat) rough that, at the time, was not considered of any value.
-The rough was acquired by the renowned Australian opal firm of Altmann & Cherny, who cut and polished the rare gemstone as it's seen today in the firm's Sydney showroom.
+The rough was acquired by the renowned Australian opal firm Altmann & Cherny, who cut and polished the rare gemstone as it's seen today in the firm's Sydney showroom.

 5. The Black Prince's Ruby (Spinel)

 The history of the royal gemstone can be traced back to its first known owner and namesake.
 England's Edward of Woodstock, better known as the "Black Prince," was given this 170-carat spinel in 1367 by the Moorish Prince of Granada in exchange for the English sovereign's military assistance in putting down a revolt.
 Some accounts say Edward demanded the ruby as payment, while others say it was willingly given to him.